Park Guell was never intended to be a park. It was to be a gated residential community of 60 houses, on the outskirts of Barcelona.

-Count Eusebi Güell, who had lots of money and Antoni Gaudí who had lots of ideas joined hands to build Guell Park with lots of high quality houses.
-They built model house – which is now referred to as Gaudi House – to showcase the residential complex but nobody came forward to book the houses.
+Count Eusebi Güell, who had lots of money and Antoni Gaudí who had lots of ideas joined hands to build Guell Park with lots of high-quality houses.
+They built a model house – which is now referred to as Gaudi House Museum – to showcase the residential complex but nobody came forward to book the houses.

 As a result, after Eusebi Güell died, work on this project was abandoned in 1914.
 The half-built residential complex was bought over by the city of Barcelona in 1922 and converted into a public park.
 It was opened to the public in 1926.

 2. ‘Park Guell’ got its name because of British influence